bede/deacon/README.md

 deacon filter amr-genes.idx AllTheBacteria.fa.zst > hits.fa
 ```

 *N.B.
-Indexing a 3Gbp human genome takes ~30s using 18GB of RAM.
-Filtering with this index uses 5GB of RAM.*
+Indexing a 3Gbp human genome takes ~30s using 18GB of RAM with default parameters.
+Filtering uses 5GB.*

-## Prebuilt Indexes
+## Prebuilt indexes

-For human or mouse host depletion, prebuilt pangenome indexes are provided.
+Prebuilt pangenome indexes are provided for human and mouse host classification and depletion.
+Prebuilt indexes may be downloaded from the table below, or using `deacon index fetch <name>`.

 |                          Name & URL                          |                         Composition                          | Minimizers  | Subtracted minimizers | Size  | Date    |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ----------- | --------------------- | ----- | ------- |